 Designed for those members who want inspiration, it could guide them when they need ideas on which to base a font.

-Use this like a font: close your eyes and type a word with at least letters ( you don't need a real word, just hit different keys and then look at the line of glyphs ;)
+Use this like a font: close your eyes and type a 'word' with at least 7 letters.

-The UC will give you an 'image' the meaning of this is transmitted (in the widest sense) by your font; the LC gives the type of look your font should have.
+The LC gives the type of look your font should have.
 You now have 2 guides/ideas/starting points which influence the kind of font you make.

-Remember that you look at concepts, invisible messages and your own experience or lack of knowledge, as well as the visible things in the images I drew.
+Remember that the UC should make you look at concepts, invisible messages and your own experience or lack of 'ken', as well as the visible things in the images I drew.

-Your font design will have a main theme and a way to present it/a style of expression (based on the LC).The font will be influenced a little or a lot by each UC 'image', and you adjust the look of your font according to the "feeling"/a memory/a dream or wish/an experience/lack of familiarity that you have about the illustration.
-The presentation of the font, the style of the font, is determined by the LC.
-All you have to do is combine these two aspects.
+Your font design is guided by a main theme (based on the UC) and a way to present it/a style of expression (based on the LC).The font will be influenced a little or a lot by each UC 'image'; you adjust the look of your font according to the "feeling"/a memory/a dream or wish/an experience/lack of familiarity that you have about what that which my playful pixel illustration represents.

-In my 'comment' below I give you a few ideas of what could be linked to each of my UC letters; it is up to your areas of study or experience or interest, and the time you want to use for designing and building your fonts, which -if any- of the proposed words and concepts I mention will be the one(s) you want to combine with the type of presentation you found in the LC letter.
+In my 'comment' below I give you a few ideas of what could be linked to each of the UC letters; it's up to your areas of study, experience, interest, and the time you want to use for designing and building your fonts, which -if any- of the proposed words and concepts I mention will be the one(s) you want to combine with the type of presentation you found in the LC letter.

-Note: the "INSPIRED FONT" is in development; when I have more illustrations for objects, situations, feelings etc or styles of presentation (I am open to suggestions!)
+Note: the "INSPIRED FONT" is still in development; when I have more illustrations for objects, situations, feelings etc or styles of presentation (I am open to suggestions!)
 I will try to find a suitable design to add to the glyphs as there are still a few empty slots in the Basic Latin set ;)